 * After my mom’s death, I can still hear my mom saying on a photo recording in the living room, “You’re a good son.”

 Today Would Have Been My Mom And Dad’s 71st Anniversary!

 That is if they were both still alive.
 In a way, they both are still alive to me.
-I think and talk about them both, a little more my mom, but my dad too since he taught me a lot about work and tried to install the value of integrity in me.
+I think and talk about them both, a little more than my mom, but my dad, too, since he taught me a lot about work and tried to install the value of integrity in me.

 September 23, 2016